Choosing the right web hosting can be daunting, especially if you’re new to web development.

 3) Dedicated Server Hosting

 With dedicated hosting, you rent an entire physical server just for your website.
-No other sites will share your server’s resources like CPU, RAM, or storage.
+No other sites will share your server’s resources, such as CPU, RAM, or storage.

 What makes it stand out:

-• Maximum reliability and consistent high speed — ideal for big businesses or sites with lots of traffic.
+- Maximum reliability and consistent high speed — ideal for large businesses or sites with heavy traffic.

 Things to consider:

-• Requires technical know-how or a managed plan where the hosting provider helps with server maintenance.
+- Requires technical know-how or a managed plan in which the hosting provider handles server maintenance.

 Dedicated server hosting is a solution for e-commerce stores, large organizations, or anyone needing top-tier performance.